YanB25/Universal-Print/README.md

 ### STL Utilities and C-style Types

-UV gives more friendly outputs to specific STL utilities and C-style types.
+UP gives more friendly outputs to specific STL utilities and C-style types.

 Pair and Tuple: